 Hotel Arts Barcelona, a Ritz-Carlton Hotel is one of the few luxury hotels in Barcelona which is nest to the beach but unlike the W Barcelona, it doesn’t have direct beach access.

-The nearest metro station is 10 minutes walk away, and from there you can connect to a tram which takes you nearer to the hotel if you don’t fancy the walk.
+The nearest metro station is 10 minute’s walk away, and from there, you can connect to a tram which takes you nearer to the hotel if you don’t fancy the walk.
 The hotel is actually located in the city’s Olympic Village area (and is home to a Frank Gehry sculpture).
 The attraction of this hotel is, of course, the beach plus the two excellent pools.

 Renowned the world over for its impeccable service and lavish accommodations, the stunning 44 storey Hotel Arts Barcelona, a Ritz-Carlton Hotel, offers panoramic sea or city views from each of its 483 guestrooms suites and 28 duplex penthouses.
 The latter is located on the top floors of the hotel and offers butler service and the use of a MINI Cooper.

 The rooms are great here with particularly lovely bathrooms with Asprey toiletries (top suites have Bulgari), a bath, and a very large shower.
-Interestingly, some of the rooms are looking up the beach at the W-hotel, which is in a similar location to the Hotel Arts Barcelona, a Ritz-Carlton Hotel.
+Interestingly, some of the rooms look up the beach at the W-hotel, which is in a similar location to the Hotel Arts Barcelona, a Ritz-Carlton Hotel.
 Both are good choices in Barcelona, although only one has a club lounge.

 The Ritz-Carlton does have a reputation for running excellent club lounges.
 You need to book a room with executive club lounge access to get executive floor privileges on the 33rd floor with a triple-height ceiling and great views across the marina and coastline.
 The club provides complimentary breakfast, tea service, hors d’oeuvres, and desserts.

-The disadvantage of this hotel, much like the W-Barcelona, is the location, on the edge of the city center and not within the history and action or the city or the crowds near La Ramblas.
-The advantage is that it is next to the beach and has a club lounge, super pools, spa, and gym, etc., plus the two Michelin-starred restaurants and the classy bar.
+The disadvantage of this hotel, much like the W-Barcelona, is the location, on the edge of the city center and not within the history and action of the city or the crowds near La Ramblas.
+The advantage is that it is next to the beach and has a club lounge, super pools, spa, gym, etc., plus the two Michelin-starred restaurants and the classy bar.

 If you are a Platinum Marriott Bonvoy member, expect a one-category upgrade but no breakfast or club access.
-If you are a Platinum Marriott Bonvoy member and you, book with our luxury travel concierge, you will get your own Platinum benefits PLUS our extra set of benefits.
+If you are a Platinum Marriott Bonvoy member and you book with our luxury travel concierge, you will get your own Platinum benefits PLUS our extra set of benefits.